ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 In addition, when beginning to fix a bug, programmers, possibly with the tester, define one or more unit/module tests that confirm that bug.
 This is done prior to fixing the bug.

+For unit and module testing, code coverage figures should be monitored, especially **branch/condition coverage** (as opposed to statement coverage).
+In particular the tester should analyse what part of the code is not being covered by tests, assess how important those fragments are, and decide if they are worth being covered.
+If so, new tests should be designed.

+Importance should be assessed in terms of possible failures and their impact on the project: reduction of value of the system, difficulty in diagnosing failures, delays in deployment, damage to stored data, malfunctions to other components, impact on users.

 Furthermore, the product owner with a tester and a programmer define the acceptance criteria of a user story and on this basis the tester with